22 Breathtaking Stock Market Statistics & Facts

 The most liquid stocks are usually those of tech companies, including Microsoft, Tesla, AMD, Alphabet, Amazon and more.
 However, the most traded among them is Apple’s stock.
 On most days of September 2022, the daily trading volume for AAPL was often above the 100 million mark.

-An interesting fact about the most traded stock, which also has the highest market cap (~2.6BN as of September 2022), as mentioned above, is that, as of September 2022, it is worth more than the GDP of countries like France, Canada, Brazil or Italy.
+An interesting fact about the most traded stock, which also has the highest market cap (~2.6BN as of September 2022), as mentioned above, is that, as of September 2022, it was worth more than the GDP of countries like France, Canada, Brazil or Italy.
 In January 2023, the market cap was ~2.2BN.

 21. The Dutch India Company and the First Modern Stock Exchange in History